dizzylogicc/WikiParser/README.md

 If you don't have them already, go ahead and download the Qt5 and Boost binaries appropriate for your machine and operating system.

 ### Building with Visual Studio (Windows)
+This is the tried-and-tested build variant for Wiki Parser.
+You'll need Visual Studio 2013 or newer with the [Qt plugin](http://doc.qt.io/archives/vs-addin/index.html) installed.
+Follow these steps to build the project:

+* Open the solution file `Wiki_Qt_Parser.sln` with Visual Studio.
+* Point the project to where Qt5 is located on your system (`Qt5 menu -> Qt Options` and `Qt5 menu -> Qt Project Settings`).
+* Set the build configuration to "Release" and "x64" (`Build -> Configuration manager`).
+* Set the *include* and *library* directories for your Boost installation: select the Wiki_Qt_Parser project, go to `Project -> Wiki_Qt_Parser properties -> Configuration properties -> VC++ directories`.
+Edit the Include Directories and Library Directories lines to add paths to Boost.
+* Build the Re2 and Tidy projects.
+Then build the Wiki_Qt_Parser project.
+* The executable produced by the build needs all the files from the `package_with_executable` directory to run.
+Place those files in the same directory as the executable.
+In addition, in order to start independently from the build environment, the executable will need the Qt DLLs and platform files packaged with it per usual Qt requirements.
+Have a look at the directory structure created by the [installer package](https://dizzylogic.com/wiki-parser) for exact file names.

+### Building with Qt Creator (Linux/Mac OS/Windows)
+The

 ## License